-This two-year program prepares students to perform inspections and repairs on all types of aircraft, approving them for flight after maintenance has been performed.
+The Aviation Maintenance Technology associate's degree program prepares students to perform inspections and repairs on all types of aircraft, approving them for flight after maintenance has been performed.
 Classroom study involves learning every system of the aircraft and developing mechanical skills on the fleet of aircraft that Cincinnati State owns.
 In addition, students have opportunities to co-op with a variety of aircraft operators ranging from general aviation to jet airliners.

 The FAA has approved this program under Part 147 of the Federal Aviation Regulations (Air Agency Certificate Number AD9T00R).
-Graduates earn an Associate of Applied Science degree and are eligible to test for the FAA Aviation Mechanic Certificate with Airframe and Powerplant ratings.
+Graduates earn an Associate of Applied Science degree and are eligible to test for the FAA Aviation Mechanic certificate with Airframe and Powerplant ratings.
 Certification requirements are subject to current Federal Aviation Requirements and may change without notice.